-Remove one of lower side panel near the furnace exit (below Control Enclosure).
-Using a flat screw driver turn the two latches to release and pull off the panel.
+Remove one of lower side panel near the furnace exit (below Control Panel enclosure) using a flat screw driver turn the two latches to release and pull off the panel.
 This panel can be rotated and hung from the upper panel.